If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 You’re likely to be experiencing more swelling in the feet and your hands.
 The front of your pelvis might ache and hurt if you make sudden movements.
 This is your body preparing for helping your baby to move down during birth.

-Loose bowel movements are common in the lead up to labour as hormones shift in preparation for birth.
+Loose bowel movements are common in the lead-up to labor as hormones shift in preparation for birth.

 See more in 38 Weeks Pregnant – What To Expect This Week.